fguillen/SpaceSuckersChronicles/wiki/roadmap.md

 This is a sort of _DelayedJob_ or something like this.

+## Artificial Intelligence

+Try to add _non_users_ players to the game who can execute random _commands_.

+This could be great for experiments: every player is a _non_user_ and then accelerate the time to see what happen.

 ## Implement API of the gem

 After its definition we implement the commands for the internal gem, these are Ruby commands.